Build a Box Fort or Indoor Cardboard Playhouse for indoor play. Hours of entertainment if it is a rainy day, cold day, or too hot to go outside.

-Our Cardboard Box Fort is place next to the dining table which has been covered with sheets to create that super fun indoor fort all children enjoy making.
+Our Cardboard Box Fort is placed next to the dining table which has been covered with sheets to create that super fun indoor fort all children enjoy making.

 We draped the sheets as shown above on the table and used two clothespins to create an opening for the children to crawl under the table.